RICS Home Survey Level 2 vs. Level 3: Which Survey Is Right for Your Property?

 Permitted development rights apply to the building as it was built or, for older properties, as it stood on 1st July 1948.
 There is a limit to the number of alterations that can be made to a building under permitted development.
 If you purchase a property that has already been altered including any additions made by previous owners since 1948, it is possible that some or all of the property’s permitted development allocation may have already been used up.

 Permitted development is regulated through local planning authorities, in the same way as planning consent.
 Before you start your build, you need to ensure that your plans are compliant and obtain written confirmation from your local planning officer that the proposed works are indeed classed as permitted development.
-Visit the Planning Portal to review the rules and ask your local planning authority for guidance, if you’re not sure.
+Visit the Planning Portal to review the rules and ask your local planning authority for guidance, if you’re unsure.

 What are you allowed to do under Permitted Development?

 Permitted development rights for households fall into different categories, depending on the proposed improvements for internal or external works.
-Each category stipulates criteria that must be fulfilled for permitted development rights to apply, otherwise planning consent must be obtained.
+Each category stipulates criteria that must be fulfilled for permitted development rights to apply, otherwise, planning consent must be obtained.
 Here’s a list of home improvements that generally fall under permitted development rights:

 • Erection of front porch